Kuala Lumpur–Singapore high-speed rail: Plan revival

 Following Pakatan Harapan chairman Anwar Ibrahim's appointment as prime minister of Malaysia after the 2022 general elections, Singaporeans have again reportedly called for the Anwar administration to revive the project.

 On 11 July 2023, MyHSR Corp called for proposals from the private sector and firms to be submitted for the development of the HSR project.
 This signifies the revival of the project after 2 years of cancellation.
 The project was expected to cost 100 billion ringgit ($21 billion), several groups composed of Chinese, Japanese, and European firms submitted their concept proposal.
 On 11 January 2024, the group consisting of East Japan Railway and Sumitomo reportedly dropped out of their bid, leaving local firms seeking cooperation with Chinese and European companies.

 On 15 January 2024, MyHSR Corp received seven proposals from private bidding groups.
 Bid selection and further negotiations with the Singapore government were expected to be undertaken in the second half of 2024.
 On 17 July 2024, Transport Minister Anthony Loke announced the decision will be determined in the fourth quarter of 2024, and three companies were shortlisted.
-According to local media, the three preferred candidates are consortiums led by YTL Corporation, Berjaya Land Bhd, and China Railway Construction Corporation.
-The government's policy suggested that the final bid needs to be 51% owned by Malaysian firms, and the $21.4 billion budget requires private capital so that the government's liability does not increase.
+According to local media, the three preferred candidates are consortiums led by YTL Corporation, Berjaya Land Bhd and China Railway Construction Corporation.
+The government's policy suggested that the final bid needs to be 51% owned by Malaysian firms and the $21.4 billion budget requires private capital so that the government's liability does not increase.

+As of October 2025, no decision has been made on the project's revival.